 - Key Features

-People involved in delivery are usually involved in the discovery phase to avoid loss of knowledge.
+To avoid loss of knowledge, people who work in delivery are usually involved in the discovery phase.
 In a team, there will be UX designers, QA engineers, technical architects, senior engineers, business analysts, and lead software developers.
 Usually, the discovery phase in web development is based on meetings with a client for one-two week.
 However, depending on the size of the project discovery can take more than four weeks.
-The following are the steps needed to take during the discovery phase.
+The following are the steps you need to take during the discovery phase.

 Research end-users and identify challenges

-Here the team nails down real end-users ’ problems, learns project stakeholders, sets objectives, and learning opportunities.
-Experts use different methods like swot analysis, business cases, benchmarking and market analysis, canvas.
+Here the team nails down real end-users ’ problems, learns about project stakeholders and sets objectives, and learning opportunities.
+Experts use different methods like SWOT analysis, business cases, benchmarking and market analysis, canvas.
 Many teams use root-cause analysis techniques like 5 WHY or fishbone diagram.
 User stories are great to describe product functionality, how users reach the product, where they find it, and how they use it.
 Each user story is a bridge between business and solution requirements.
 The base of a user story is to: